 To begin with, we’re a Jesus-centered community.
 We trust the Bible as it points us to Jesus, and we trust the Apostles’ Creed as a guiding interpretation of what it teaches.
 Outside of those essentials, you’ll probably find a diversity of perspectives within our community.
 (We actually think that diversity is a good thing.)
 If you’re wondering what our pastors believe on any number of questions, the best way to explore that is to listen to the teachings on our podcast.
 Or better yet, join us in person for a gathering!

 We would love to connect with you.
 Always feel free to pull anyone on our team aside after a gathering to introduce yourself.
 We realize some conversations might need a little more time.
-To set up an appointment with someone from our team, please send us a meeting request here: Contact our team.
+Below are links to set up a meeting with some of the members of our team:

 - Are you concerned that someone may harm herself/himself or someone else?

 If so, please contact 911 now and give the operator as much information as you are able.
 The National Suicide Prevention Lifeline provides immediate assistance to both those in danger of hurting themselves and concerned others.
 (800) 273-8255 (TALK).

 - If you are not concerned that someone is in danger of actual harm, you can forward your concern to our staff at firstname.lastname@example.org so that they can be aware of the situation, but it’s important that people in need of help take the first step of reaching out.
 If they’re not willing to do that at this time, we won’t be able to initiate the conversation.
 However, please let that person know that we’re here for them if they’d like to reach out.